 University of Sydney

-Lisa was the Project Architect on the Canberra fitout to Blake Dawson Waldron, MGT won the RAIA ACT Gold Medal for this design.
+Lisa was the Project Architect on the Canberra fitout to Blake Dawson Waldron, which won MGT the RAIA ACT Gold Medal for this design.
 Lisa has tutored the UNSW Interior Architecture course and is actively committed to the Visual Arts in NSW as patron of a number of significant art institutions.